• Home

 Peruvian Cuisine has the best ingredients in the world

-Potatoes originated in Peru.
+Did you know that potatoes originated in Peru?
 The country has over 3,000 varieties, including sweet potatoes.
 The Spaniards brought them back to Europe, where they became a staple in Ireland.

 Tomatoes were also first cultivated in the Andes Mountains of Peru, Bolivia, Chile, and Ecuador.
 Can you imagine Italian food without tomato sauce?